mmistakes/made-mistakes-jekyll/_posts/articles/2012-08-31-paperfaces-ipad-portrait-project.md

   <img src="{{ site.url }}/images/paperfaces-rosebud-twins-l.jpg" alt="PaperFaces iPad portrait of the Rosebud twins">
   <figcaption>PaperFaces iPad portrait of my two twin girls</figcaption>
 </figure>

+After drawing over 600 portraits with Paper my skills have matured and I've begun drawing the entire face.
+It's been a fun personal challenge to capture as much detail in as little time possible.

 ### What's Your Process Like?